-At Rice University, Hordge-Freeman holds a joint appointment in the Center for African and African American Studies (CAAAS), which complements her interdisciplinary research interests.
-In 2013, she launched the Imagine Blackness AI project and exhibition in collaboration with her husband, artist McArthur Freeman, exploring the intersection of Black identity, speculative fiction, and technology.
-In 2024, she co-directed the award-winning Journey Towards Justice documentary with several colleagues, capturing students' emotional journeys through the Civil Rights Trail in Alabama.
-She will be launching the inaugural Journey Towards Justice course at Rice in Spring 2025, and she plans to launch a similar summer program in Salvador, Bahia, Brazil.
+At Rice, she holds a joint appointment in the Center for African and African American Studies (CAAAS), reflecting her interdisciplinary commitments.
+In 2023, she launched the Imagine Blackness AI project and exhibition with her husband, artist McArthur Freeman, exploring Black identity, speculative fiction, and technology.
+In 2024, she co-directed the award-winning documentary Journey Towards Justice, which chronicles students’ emotional journeys along the Civil Rights Trail in Alabama.
+She launched the inaugural Journey Towards Justice course at Rice in Spring 2025 and plans to expand the program to Salvador, Bahia, Brazil.
+In Fall 2026, she and her husband will begin serving as Magisters of Wiess College.

 PUBLICATIONS